Near32/kevindenamganai.github.io/content/authors/admin/_index.md

 highlight_name: false
 ---

-Good morning! (maybe?)
+Good morning (maybe?)!
 My name is Kevin Denamganaï, I am a PhD Student at the University of York, in the context of the [IGGI program](https://iggi.org.uk/).
 I am advised by [Dr James Alfred Walker](https://scholar.google.com/citations?user=Yl5OycsAAAAJ) and [Dr Sondess Missaoui](https://scholar.google.com/citations?hl=en&user=K2yUNQIAAAAJ).

 My main research is in Language Emergence and Grounding, aiming to understand how compositional communication emerges and whether it is linked to systematicity/(algebraic) generalisation abilities.

-As a coping mechanism, when I am stuck in this main research, I tend to be curious about Unsupervised Representation Learning and Multi-Agent Deep Reinforcement Learning, trying to understand how (situated) cooperation emerges.
+As a coping mechanism, when I am stuck in this main research, I tend to be inquisitive about Unsupervised Representation Learning and Multi-Agent Deep Reinforcement Learning, trying to understand how (situated) cooperation emerges.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV2020_12_v1.pdf" "newtab" >}}resumé{{< /staticref >}}.